AdikMuz/TryHackMe_LianYu/README.md

 Use 'Gobuster' to discover hidden directories and files on a web server.
 When you visit a website normally, you only see pages that are linked in the UI, but many servers contain unlisted or hidden paths

-Next step, try to check for a hidden directory using: 'gobuster dir --url 10.48.144.254 --wordlist /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt'
+Next step, try to check for a hidden directory using: `gobuster dir --url 10.48.144.254 --wordlist /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`
 <img width="748" height="437" alt="Screenshot 2026-05-02 113236" src="https://github.com/user-attachments/assets/b54806f2-48f8-4101-9512-1a347d417c27" />

 Use `Inspect Element` by pressing F12 to see if there's any hidden Text